CRHcs/BewlyBewly/README.md

 ## 👋 Introduction

 > [!IMPORTANT]
-> BewlyBewly mainly focuses on page adjustments and optimization rather than improving functionally and efficiency.
+> BewlyBewly mainly focuses on page adjustments 和 optimization rather than improving functionally 和 efficiency.
 >
-> The dark mode will only be adapted to commonly used pages due to its efficiency and maintenance difficulty, while less
+> The dark mode will only be adapted to commonly used pages due to its efficiency 和 maintenance difficulty, while less
 > frequently used pages will not to be adapted.

 > [!CAUTION]